PlotJuggler/plotjuggler_msgs/README.md

 # plotjuggler_msgs

-Special format to fine grained control on the datapoints sent to PlotJuggler
+Special format to send custom datapoints to PlotJuggler